Alban34/random-legendary/README.md

 ### Files
 This app works based on 3 files:
-- assets/legendary.json: it contains the basic information about cards that are needed for the app
 - games.json: it will be created by randomizing your first game: it will store which mastermind, scheme, villains, henchmen and heroes you already played, so that they will not be selected on your next game.
 - extensions.json: it will be created when storing your first selection of extensions.
 - scores.json: it will be created when storing your first score.